What Do Food Scientist or Technologist Do?

 Related Job Titles for this Occupation:

-In 2016, there was an estimated number of 17,000 jobs in the United States for Food Scientist or Technologist.
+In the United States, there were 17,000 jobs for Food Scientist or Technologist in 2016.
 New jobs are being produced at a rate of 5.9% which is above the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Food Scientist or Technologist by 2026.
-The BLS estimates 1,800 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,800 job openings in this field each year.

 The states with the most job growth for Food Scientist or Technologist are Utah, Colorado, and Arkansas.
 Watch out if you plan on working in Washington, Vermont, or South Carolina.
 These states have the worst job growth for this type of profession.